 The beautiful hairs that run all over your tantalizing bud are pistils.
 These tiny hairs have amazing orange, purple, or white colors that indicate the quality of your bud.
 Again, this isn’t a great difference between CBD flower and weed, as both types develop these pistils.
 Still, it’s a nice indicator that your hemp is top-quality.

-When you’re unsure about the product you have in your hands, it’s better to contact directly with the manufacturer.
-More often than not, vendors sell cannabis products that don’t align with the stated on the label, putting your life at risk.
+When you’re unsure about the product you have in your hands, it’s better to contact the manufacturer directly.
+More often than not, vendors sell cannabis products that don’t align with what is stated on the label, putting your life at risk.

 At a dispensary, the budtender should give you all the information about the manufacturer of your CBD flower and the details of the product itself.
 If you can’t obtain that information, it’s better to stay away from it.